-Technique 2: Drawing/Photo-Composite
+TECHNIQUE 2: DRAWING/PHOTO-COMPOSITE

-Drawing as a means of construction, first in abstract plan, and then in three-dimensional projection, is introduced as a mechanism of transfer and reconstruction of the individual discoveries obtained by the student through collage abstractions and diagrams.
-It is the intention of this component of the process to translate the implied three-dimensional relationships explored in diagram and collage, into a precise, descriptive, and spatial understanding of the land-scape subject.
+Drawing as a means of construction, first in abstract plan, and then in three-dimensional projection, is introduced as a mechanism of transfer and reconstruction of the individual discoveries obtained by the student through collage abstractions and diagrams, (see Fig. 5).
+It is the intention of this component of the process to translate the implied three-dimensional relationships explored in collage, into a precise, descriptive, and spatial understanding of the landscape subject.